hwborchers/ctv-optimization/Optimization.md

 ---

-## CRAN Task View: Optimization and Mathematical Programming
+## Task View: Optimization and Mathematical Programming

-This CRAN Task View contains a list of packages which offer facilities for solving optimization problems.
-Although every regression model in statistics solves an optimization problem, they are not part of this view.
-If you are looking for regression methods, the are Task Views which will contain useful starting points, for instance `r view("MachineLearning")`, `r view("Econometrics")`, or `r view("Robust")`.
+This page has been forged from the CRAN Task View "Optimization and Mathematical Programming", version end of 2021.
+For the current CRAN Task View see [here](https://CRAN.R-project.org/view=Optimization).
+This page will be further developed in a different direction.
+It still contains a list of R packages which offer facilities for solving numerical and combinatorial optimization problems, including statistical regression tasks modeled as optimization problems.

 **Contents**